AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 There is one different smart contract per collateral type in Angle Borrowing module: these contracts are called `VaultManager` contracts.
 There could be for the same collateral asset different `VaultManager` contracts, corresponding to different parameters.

-For instance, we could imagine for the same agToken ETH as a collateral with a minimum collateral ratio of 150% and a 1% interest rate on borrows and ETH with a minimum collateral ratio of 120% and an interest rate of 3%.
+For instance, we could imagine for the same stablecoin ETH as a collateral with a minimum collateral ratio of 150% and a 1% interest rate on borrows and ETH with a minimum collateral ratio of 120% and an interest rate of 3%.

 #### Isolated positions & NFTs